Babylon.js: History and progress

 On 27 March 2025, Babylon.js 8.0 is released.
+As of April 2026, the stable release is version 9.2.1.

 Technical description

 The source code is written in TypeScript and then compiled into a JavaScript version.
 The JavaScript version is available to end users via NPM or CDN who then code their projects in JavaScript accessing the engine's API.
 The Babylon.js 3D engine and user code is natively interpreted by web browsers supporting the HTML5 standard and WebGL to undertake the 3D rendering.

 Modeling methodology

 The 3D modeling process used is that of polygon modeling with triangular faces to be represented by shell models.
 Limited use of constructive solid geometry is possible, though only as a transitional method to create the union, subtraction, and intersection of shell models.
 Once created, models are rendered on an HTML 5 canvas element using a shader program which determines the pixel positions and colors on the canvas using the polygon models, the textures applied to each model, the scene camera and lights together with the 4 x 4 world matrices for each object which stores their position, rotation and scale.
 The technique used to produce photo realistic images is that of physically based rendering along with post-processing methods.
 In order to simulate collisions between models and other real world physical actions, one of two physics engines need to be added as plugins: Cannon.js and Oimo.
 Animation involving, for example, changes in position or color of models is accomplished by key frame animation objects called "animatables," while full character animation is achieved through the use of skeletons with blend weights.